 Iran is widely accused of backing the Houthis, a Zaydi Shiite movement that has been fighting Yemen’s Sunni-majority government since 2004.
-The Houthis took over the Yemeni capital city Sanaa (left) in September 2014 and seized control over much of north Yemen by 2016.
-Yemeni officials and Sunni states have ramped up allegations that Iran has provided arms, training, and financial support to the Houthis.
-But Iranian officials have denied or downplayed the claims.
+The Houthis took over the Yemeni capital Sanaa (left) in September 2014 and seized control over much of north Yemen by 2016.
+Yemeni officials and Sunni states have repeatedly alleged that Iran and its proxy Hezbollah have provided arms, training, and financial support to the Houthis.
+But Iranian and Hezbollah officials have denied or downplayed the claims.
 In November 2017, Revolutionary Guards commander Maj.
 Gen. Ali Jafari said that “Iran’s assistance is at the level of advisory and spiritual support.”

 Where are the Houthis from?
 What role have they played in Yemen's history?

 The Houthis are a large clan originating from Yemen’s northwestern Saada province.
 They practice the Zaydi form of Shiism.
 Zaydis make up around 35 percent of Yemen’s population.

 A Zaydi imamate ruled Yemen for 1,000 years, before being overthrown in 1962.
 Since then, the Zaydis – stripped of their political power – have struggled to restore their authority and influence in Yemen.
 In the 1980s, the Houthi clan began a movement to revive Zaydi traditions, feeling threatened by state-funded Salafist preachers who established a base in Houthi areas.
 Not all Zaydis, however, align with the Houthi movement.